 I learn that Derek lives on a beautiful nine acre property in the woods and begin to think Charlie might be happier there than hiding from Peach in the basement.
 When he tells me he has two gentle older dogs and a teenage daughter who never met an animal she didn’t love, I already know Charlie has found a permanent home.

-When Davis and I bring Charlie to Derek’s house, we see he has prepared an entire room downstairs just like he would for a new child coming home from the hospital.
+When Patrick and I bring Charlie to Derek’s house, we see he has prepared an entire room downstairs just like he would for a new child coming home from the hospital.
 He’s spread newspapers on the floor and built a giant nest of blankets in the corner.
 As much as I will miss her, I know Charlie will be thrilled to live here.